andyvanee/andyvanee/src/_posts/2013-05-03-spamming-the-internet.md

 But humanity is not the only inhabitant of the web.
 My robot assistant will testify to that.
 My aggregator is gathering stuff for me to read and, as a side effect, publishing something that someone else may like to read too.
 No longer am I posting stuff that I want others to hear, or that I want others to engage with.
 I am farming out robots to post stuff purely for my own consumption.

 So my question is: am I spamming the internet?
 Or is this the fourth stage of the internet?
 A stage where original, human produced content is just a small droplet in the ocean of automatically generated content.

+#### Comments

+On May 7, 2013 7:07 AM, "Jack" wrote:
+> Funny story, I found this post from completely unrelated search terms hitting feedr.*.
+>
+> IMO you're fine, re-distributing content is pretty normal.
+You could always slap a robots.txt on feedr.
+>
+> Jack

+Good point.
+A robots.txt would effectively make it a non-issue.
+The problem with that is that I think I *do* want it available in search results.
+I just wish there was some human & machine friendly way of saying "hey, this is not original content, but feel free to bookmark and index it if you like".